 Android tablets are worthy of getting accessories for, like the best tablet floor stands.

 The ZenPad Z8 tablet is the company’s latest effort.
-It has a bunch of the high-end specs users demand today, but at a totally reachable price.
+We already know that they make quality technology from our Asus Transformer Pad Infinity TF700T review.
+The Z8 has a bunch of the high-end specs users demand today, but at a totally reachable price.
 One of the best things is that it’s not just restricted to WiFi.
 The Z8 can connect to Verizon’s network and utilize its full LTE speeds.
 Let’s check out if the value here is as good as it sounds, in our ASUS ZenPad Z8 Android tablet review.
+If you already have a tablet, you should also read our review of the Amazon Kindle 2.5 (update is now available).

 Summary: The ASUS ZenPad Z8 tablet hits value on the head.
 Its display, performance, and software is sufficient for a pleasant Android experience, but compromise can be seen in the camera and audio quality.
 Being Verizon-compatible gives it a mobility advantage.